-There are so many brilliant destinations in easy striking distance of Paris that it would be a shame to miss them.
+There are so many brilliant destinations within easy striking distance of Paris that it would be a shame to miss them.
 Looking for the best day trips from Paris?
-Check out this handy guide.
+Read this in-depth guide.

 Paris is such a cool city that you can easily spend the duration of your trip exploring the diverse array of things to do, bars, restaurants and out-and-out fabulous spots during your itinerary.